haynesgt/parabix-gpu-project/README.md

 * What parallel bitstream technology is already implemented on the GPU, other than editd?

-List of resources relating to GPU and RE
+List of resources relating to GPUs and REs
 =

 * A Hardware Accelerated Regular Expression Matcher